This demo was

 taking just 156317 Haswell cycles

-to generate a new one-time sntrup761
+to generate a new one-time sntrup761 public key

 for each TLS 1.3 session.